 Replace the first, second, and third paragraphs of Article 442.11 of the Standard Specifications with the following:

 “This work will be paid for at the contract unit price per square yard (square meter) for CLASS B PATCHES (HISTORIC), OR CLASS C PATCHES (HISTORIC), of the type and thickness specified.”

+The next two pages, showing the designated historic area in District 5, are for designer reference only and should be deleted prior to insertion into your special provisions.
+A Full copy of Illinois designated areas can be found in the Project Engineer’s folder.